ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Let’s begin annotating our peaks.
 We will be using the annotation database EnsDb.Hsapiens.v86.
 These are generated from ENSEMBL.
 Since UCSC-style chromosome names are used we have to change the style of the chromosome names from Ensembl to UCSC.

-The annotatePeak function performs peak annotation uses the nearest gene method to identify nearest Transcription Start Sites (TSS) to the given genomic coordinates and also allows you to specify a max distance from the TSS to cover the binding site locations accurately.
+The annotatePeak function performs peak annotation and it uses the nearest gene method to identify nearest Transcription Start Sites (TSS) to the given genomic coordinates.
+It also allows you to specify a max distance from the TSS to cover the binding site locations accurately.
 Here, we specify a distance of 2.5kb upstream and downstream from TSS.

 Further, we plot the genomic feature distribution and the distribution of TF-binding loci relative to TSS.